deanlandolt/bytewise/README.md

 * `true`
 * `Number` (numeric)
 * `Date` (numeric, epoch offset)
-* `Buffer`, `Uint8Array` (bitwise)
+* `Buffer` (bitwise)
 * `String` (lexicographic)
-* `Set` (componentwise with elements sorted)
 * `Array` (componentwise)
-* `Object` (componentwise string-keyed key/value pairs)
-* `Map` (componentwise key/value pairs)
-* `RegExp` (stringified lexicographic)
-* `Function` (stringified lexicographic)
 * `undefined`

 These specific structures can be used to serialize the vast majority of javascript values in a way that can be sorted in an efficient, complete and sensible manner.
 Each value is prefixed with a type tag, and we do some bit munging to encode our values in such a way as to carefully preserve the desired sort behavior, even in the presence of structural nested.

 For example, negative numbers are stored as a different *type* from positive numbers, with its sign bit stripped and its bytes inverted to ensure numbers with a larger magnitude come first. `Infinity` and `-Infinity` can also be encoded -- they are *nullary* types, encoded using just their type tag.
 The same can be said of `null` and `undefined`, and the boolean values `false`, `true`. `Date` instances are stored just like `Number` instances -- but as in IndexedDB -- `Date` sorts after `Number` (including `Infinity`). `Buffer` data can be stored in the raw, and is sorted before `String` data.
-Then come the collection types -- `Array` and `Object`, along with the additional types defined by es6: `Map` and `Set`.
-We can even serialize `Function` values and (with the optional `typewise` dependency) revive them in an isolated [Secure ECMAScript](https://code.google.com/p/es-lab/wiki/SecureEcmaScript) context where they are powerless to do anything but calculate.
+Then come the collection types (just `Array` for the time being).

 ## Unsupported Structures

 This serialization accommodates a wide range of javascript structures, but it is not exhaustive.
-Objects or arrays with reference cycles cannot be serialized. `NaN` is also illegal anywhere in a serialized value -- its presence very likely indicates of an error, but more importantly sorting on `NaN` is nonsensical by definition.
-(Similarly we may want to reject objects which are instances of `Error`.)
-Invalid `Date` objects are also illegal.
-Since `WeakMap` and `WeakSet` objects cannot be enumerated they are impossible to serialize.
-Attempts to serialize any values which include these structures should throw a `TypeError`.
+Complex structures with reference cycles cannot be serialized. `NaN` is also illegal anywhere in a serialized value -- its presence very likely indicates of an error, but more importantly sorting on `NaN` is nonsensical by definition.
+Objects which are instances of `Error` are also rejected, as well as `Invalid Date` objects.
+If and when we support more complex collection types, `WeakMap` and `WeakSet` objects will never be serializable as they cannot be enumerated.
+Attempts to serialize any values which include these structures will throw an error.

 ## Usage